 Ralph De Warenne Harvey, Second Lieutenant, Kings Royal Rifle Corps.
 Ralph was born at Letterston in 1898, the son of Joshua Harold Harvey, and Emily Jane Harvey (nee Harries), and the Grandson of George Harries of Trevacoon, St. David’s.
 The family later resided at Marrick, Totland Bay, Isle of Wight.
 Ralph was educated at Weymouth College, where he excelled at cricket, and was commissioned in January 1915 into the Dorsetshire Regiment.
 He was then posted to the 1st Battalion, King’s Royal Rifle Corps, which was in France attached to 99 Brigade, 2nd Division.
 The Division had been in France since the outbreak of war.
 In 1915 they took part in the Battle of Festubert, and in September fought at the Battle of Loos, and subsequent Action of Hohenzollern Redoubt.
 Ralph was seriously wounded at Loos, just as the Battalion was beginning its preparations for the move to the Somme, and died of his wounds on 7 June 1916, aged just 18.
 He is buried at St. Sever Cemetery, Rouen, France.
 His elder brother Harold Keith De Warenne Harvey also fell.
 Ralph, like his brother, is not commemorated at St. David’s or Letterston.

 William Howells, Private, 29202, South Wales Borderers.
 Willie was the son of Benjamin and Mary Howells, of Waunbeddau, St. David's.
 Willie enlisted on 8 December 1915 into the South Wales Borderers, but was placed on the reserve until being mobilised in January 1917.
 He was a ploughman, and was transferred to the 421st Agricultural Company, Labour Corps, at Warrington, before being posted to the 533rd Agricultural Company at Carmarthen.
 Willie never served overseas, and died of pneumonia at Waunbeddau on 26 November 1918, aged 23.
 He is buried at St. David's (Berea) Congregational Chapelyard.
-Willie is not commemorated at St. David’s.
-Many thanks to Les Nixon for the photograph.
+Willie is not commemorated at St. David’s, but at nearby Croesgoch.

 Albert Bowen Marsh Jenkins, Private, 47355, Bedfordshire Regiment.
 Albert was born at St. Davids in 1896, the son of David Bowen Jenkins and Delilah Jenkins.
 The family later moved to 2, Copper Street, Roath, Cardiff.
 Albert enlisted at Cardiff into the Royal Army Medical Corps, but was later posted to the 5th Battalion, Bedfordshire Regiment, which was attached to 162 Brigade, 54th (East Anglian) Division.
 In July 1915 the division embarked at Liverpool, for Mudros Island, and on 10 August 1915 was landed at Suvla Bay, Gallipoli.
 Here it remained until being evacuated in December 1915, when the entire 54th Division was withdrawn from Gallipoli, and moved to Egypt, and eventually into Palestine in early 1917.
 Here it fought in the successful campaign to drive the Turks from Palestine, and was present at the capture of Jerusalem.
 Albert was taken ill during the end of 1917, and returned to Britain for treatment.
 He died in hospital at Brighton on 6 March 1918, aged 21, and is buried at Cardiff (Cathays) Cemetery.
 Albert is not commemorated at St. David's.